Boss in Germany and Colleagues in France? Building Trust from a Distance

 Be Professional

-It all starts with convincing the other party that you have the ability and the knowledge to get things done.
-Being perceived as highly professional enables people to rely on you and on your word even when you’re far away.
-It’s important to understand that saying you can is not enough.
-You need to prove that you can get things done: come prepared for meetings, familiarize yourself with the details and with the big picture, know how to answer questions and show engagement.
-This requires you to only promise what you can deliver and to not be afraid to explain what cannot be done or why you disagree.
-Remember trust is most compromised by surprises such as not following through on promises, missing deadlines, lack of availability, or mismatch in expectations.
+It all begins with convincing the other party that you have the ability and expertise to get things done.
+Being perceived as highly professional allows people to trust you and your word, even from a distance.
+It’s crucial to understand that simply stating you can do something isn’t enough—you need to prove it.
+Come prepared for meetings, understand both the details and the big picture, be ready to answer questions, and demonstrate your engagement.
+This means only promising what you can deliver and not hesitating to explain what can’t be done or why you might disagree.
+Trust is most compromised by surprises—like failing to keep promises, missing deadlines, being unavailable, or mismatched expectations.

-Physical distance impacts information transfer – it gets more difficult to stay abreast of all the details you might need to know in real time.
-Therefore, it’s important to ask questions and ensure clarity.
-Make sure that you fully understand how success is defined and who defines it.
-Then, make sure to stay in sync with your stakeholders to avoid any gaps in expectations.
+Physical distance complicates the flow of information; it becomes harder to stay on top of all the details in real-time.
+That’s why it’s vital to ask questions and seek clarity.
+Ensure you fully understand how success is defined and by whom.
+Then, stay aligned with your stakeholders to prevent any gaps in expectations.

-Frequent and clear communication will help minimize misunderstandings.
-When you rely on someone and know that the person will inform you if something goes awry, you don’t feel the need to get an update every few hours.
-On the other hand, if you experience that an employee or another business partner might surprise you, you will feel the need to micromanage.
-Consequently, they will feel the lack of trust and the whole relationship will deteriorate.
-Being trustworthy in any situation is always a winning strategy.
+Frequent and clear communication is key to minimizing misunderstandings.
+When you know someone will inform you if something goes awry, you don’t feel the need to constantly request updates.
+However, if you’ve experienced surprises from an employee or business partner before, the urge to micromanage kicks in.
+This lack of trust can deteriorate the entire relationship.
+Being consistently trustworthy is always the best strategy.

 Mind Cultural Differences

-Even when we’re not aware of it, there are basic principles of conduct that solidify our relationships by creating common ground.
-When you tell your manager in Israel that “everything is under control”, he or she understands the definition of “under control” and knows what to expect.
-This mutual understanding is lacking when you and your boss live and work in different cultures.
-In Israel, for example, when we commit to a timeline, we know that this timeline may be flexible within a certain timeframe – say, plus minus a week.
-However, if the other party is from Germany or the USA, they will probably expect to receive your deliverables on that specific day, early in the morning or by the end of the business day at the latest.
+Even when we’re not consciously aware of them, there are fundamental principles of conduct that strengthen our relationships by establishing common ground.
+For example, when you tell your manager in Israel that “everything is under control,” there’s a shared understanding of what that means and what to expect.
+However, this mutual understanding can be lost when you and your boss come from different cultures.
+In Israel, committing to a timeline might imply a degree of flexibility—perhaps a week’s leeway.
+But if your counterpart is in Germany or the USA, they likely expect your deliverables precisely on the agreed-upon date, either early in the morning or by the close of business.

-Sometimes trust is undermined by such cultural differences.
-It can even be worse if your manager has no cultural awareness as he or she may perceive the misunderstanding as disrespect or poor performance.
-In such cases, it can be helpful to use a “cultural interpreter” to help you understand context.
-And remember: an open conversation always helps, too.
+Cultural differences can sometimes erode trust.
+The situation can worsen if your manager lacks cultural awareness, interpreting the misunderstanding as disrespect or poor performance.
+In such cases, it might be helpful to involve a “cultural interpreter” to bridge the gap and provide context.
+And remember: an open conversation can go a long way in resolving these issues.

 Be Generous

-Precisely because of the distance you need to give more than you receive to create the trust and connections.
-Assume that there are things that you don’t know that you don’t know as well as potential misunderstandings or misinterpretations from either side.
-So, it is very important that you increase the flow of information – both for your ability to do your work effectively, as well as for career growth.
+Given the distance, it’s crucial to give more than you receive to build trust and strong connections.
+Understand that there are likely things you don’t know you don’t know, as well as potential misunderstandings on both sides.
+This makes it essential to increase the flow of information—not just to perform your job effectively, but also for your career growth.

 Authenticity Begets Trust

-This approach works also beyond the actual work itself.
-You are building relationships.
-You don’t always have to dive into a work conversation at the start of every meeting.
-Imagine you were meeting your partners in their office across the sea – what would that initial interaction look like?
-Probably, you would have a chat during lunch about some world event or favorite sport.
-It is worth trying to keep this same dynamic while working distantly: take a few moments to talk about topics other than work – something that both sides feel comfortable with.
-It can be hobbies or international current affairs – just the way you would do with your teammates locally or at a conference coffee break.
-Here, you also need to be attentive to details: if someone shares something about their personal lives at the beginning of the meeting, it is a good signal for you that it is acceptable to share something personal yourself.
+This strategy extends beyond just work tasks—you’re building relationships.
+You don’t always need to jump straight into work talk at the beginning of a meeting.
+Think about how you’d interact if you were meeting your partners in their office overseas.
+You’d likely have a casual chat about a world event or a favorite sport over lunch.
+Try to maintain this dynamic even when working remotely: take a few moments to discuss non-work topics—something both sides are comfortable with.
+It could be hobbies or international current affairs, just like you would with local colleagues or at a conference coffee break.
+Pay attention to cues: if someone shares something personal at the start of the meeting, it’s a good signal that it’s okay to do the same.

 Nirit Cohen